garage-milan/spring-boot-continuous-delivery/Readme.md

 # Security Vulnerability Scanning

-Easily scan your web application for security vulnerabilites using the [Application Security on Cloud](https://console.ng.bluemix.net/catalog/services/application-security-on-cloud) service on Bluemix.
+Easily scan your web application for security vulnerabilites using the [Application Security on Cloud](https://console.ng.bluemix.net/catalog/services/application-security-on-cloud) service on IBM Cloud.

-1. From the Bluemix Catalog click **Security** from the left-side menu, or simply search for **Application Security on Cloud** in the search prompt.
+1. From the IBM Cloud Catalog click **Security** from the left-side menu, or simply search for **Application Security on Cloud** in the search prompt.

     <img src="media/BluemixSecurityServices.png">